What is happening to Japan’s young men? And, why do they choose to stay in isolation?

 There are individuals and organization aiming to get them out of their seclusion.
 One example is New Start, a non-profit organization that serves this exact purpose.
 Volunteers, called “rental sisters”, contact the hikikomori through letters or chatting through the phone.

 It may take some time for these so-called “rental sisters” to convince a hikikomori.
 But the ultimate goal is to encourage them to stay in the organization’s dorm and participate in its productive programs.
-The organization also hosts meals to help sufferers regain their socialization skills.
+They also host meals to help sufferers regain their socialization skills.

 More importantly, families are encouraged to have a strong foundation to prevent this from happening to one of their members.
-Families should also be able to deal with different issues can affect their relationship with each other.
-At the end of the day, it is their family whom they can run to for comfort, support, and unconditional love.
+Different issues can affect relationships, but at the end of the day, it is their family whom they can run to for comfort, support, and unconditional love.